Boredom And Depression: Is There A Correlation With Mental Health?

 • Depressive symptoms that last longer than two weeks

-While it can help to know the signs and symptoms of disorders like depression, only licensed medical providers and mental health providers, such as psychiatrists, psychologists, professional counselors, or clinical social workers, can provide a diagnosis.
-If you’re experiencing any of these symptoms, consider reaching out to a professional.
+While it can help to know the symptoms of depression, only licensed medical providers and mental health providers can provide a diagnosis.
+If you’re experiencing any of these symptoms of depression, consider reaching out to a professional.

 In addition to therapy, you may find that you can reduce feelings of boredom and depression by interacting with others.
 It may be helpful to have a positive social support system in your life because seclusion may make depression worse.
 You can seek social support from family, friends, colleagues, or a community group.